Free NHS health checks

 • your blood pressure to be taken

-• a simple blood test to check your cholesterol level
+• to have a simple blood sample taken to check your blood sugar and cholesterol levels

 How to improve your test results

-Once you've had your NHS Health Check, your healthcare professional will discuss your results with you.
+At the end of your NHS Health Check, your healthcare professional will discuss your results with you.
+This should include: